colbrydi/CyberAmbassador-Curriculum/_episodes/03-Communicating_a_Problem.md

 ### When you Disagree, remember your ABCs
 **Agree.** Start by finding the points where you agree.

 **Build.** Use the points of agreement as a foundation to build the relationship.

 **Compare.** Work together to examine the areas of disagreement and compare both perspectives.
 You may not always find solutions, but you will gain understanding and build relationships.

+### A little more psychology...
+In conversation, you tend to remember the last thing you hear

+When you are feeling defensive, you tend to "fight back"

+To communicate a problem effectively start with **expectations** and end with **observations**

+## You've got mail!
+- Use an expected vs. observed structure when communicating problems through email
+- Excellent opportunity to practice and revise
+- Don't fill in the "to" field until the very end

+### Email Example - Frustration
+Dear Ali,

+I am sick and tired of you interrupting me during meetings.
+My opinion is just as important as yours.
+Please stop.

+-Rory

+### Email Example - Student not behaving
+Dear Blake,

+Your jobs are going over resource limits and causing the nodes to go down.
+You need to stop running them immediately or we will disable your account.

+-HPC Team